 Our assessment of your academic potential will be based on a combination of past examination results, NSAA results, the confidential report that we ask your school to write, as well as the interviews.
 The main purpose of the interviews is to help us to set this information in a wider perspective and to find out more about your motivation and aptitude for the Cambridge course and profession.
 We try to conduct our interviews in a friendly and informal manner and you should not feel daunted by the prospect of them.
 Three interviews are held for each candidate, of about 20 minutes each, detailed below:

-The second interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic veterinary medical sciences.
+The Scientific Reasoning interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic veterinary medical sciences.
 This academically-based interview will draw together ideas which you have studied in your different subjects at school.
 The aim is to see if you can apply concepts which you have already met in ways which you have not encountered before.
 The interview is normally divided into two approximately-equal parts.
 One will typically explore a problem which may be loosely-related to veterinary medicine.
 The other will be designed to test your scientific reasoning skills as you link together concepts from the basic sciences to address a problem which you have not met before.